TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-class-constants-in-25-seconds.md

 ---
 id: 410
-title: "How to add visibility to 338 constants in 25 seconds"
+title: "How to add visibility to 338&nbsp;Class&nbsp;Constants in 25&nbsp;seconds"
 perex: |
     In PHP, we have classes with methods inside them.
 Would making all your methods `public` be a good idea?
 No, because some of them should be used only by the class they're in and not anywhere else.